This website is still a work in progress so please feel free to browse the galleries and products and sign up to the newsletter to hear more.

 Another 10 years passed and brought a move from Edinburgh to the Highlands.
 I attended silversmithing classes with a local jeweller and I learned to sew, making my own clothes.
 I realised what I could achieve with my hands and there was no going back.
 For 6 years I co-owned a shop selling fabric, haberdashery and running sewing classes.
 With the pandemic hitting 2 years into business I completed an online Diploma in Silver Jewellery furthering my making skills.
 During this time I also started painting and drawing again and experimenting with other crafts including shoemaking, leatherwork, embroidery and crochet.
 It is fair to say that I will try anything once!

 When the business came to an end I made the decision to apply to study HNC Contemporary Art Practice at UHI Inverness.
 I have developed mixed media skills producing abstract watercolour and hand embroidered artworks and explored machine stitching as a drawing medium.
-I made jewellery for my final pieces for this years graded unit exploring the rich cultural heritage of Scotland past and the people’s pride in this.
+I made jewellery for my final pieces for this years graded unit exploring the rich cultural heritage of Scotland's past and the people’s pride in this.
 I love not being tied down by any medium and am very process driven in my work.
 I am always experimenting.
-Going forward I plan to continue studying to degree level.